Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 New business bookings this quarter were down 5% partially due to the difficult selling compare in the second quarter of fiscal year 2016, but also from an elevated level of buyer uncertainty around the November U.S. elections leading to a slowing of buying decisions in our mid and up markets.

 As Carlos mentioned, our retention was up by 10 basis points in this quarter, and we are pleased with the progress that we have been making with our midmarket initiative and the continued strength of our retention on our strategic platforms.
 I would like to caution you that retention on a quarterly basis remains a volatile metric.
-Our full year guidance takes into account known losses and anticipated losses.
+Our full-year guidance takes into account known losses and anticipated losses.

-Overall, we are pleased with our results in this quarter stemming from solid underlining (sic) [underlying] (13:05) revenue growth with better than expected margin growth and an improvement in our client retention.
-Although we are disappointed with our overall new business bookings performance this quarter, we continue to believe in the underlining (sic) [underlying] (13:18) strength of our distribution model as well as our pipeline of market opportunities.
+Overall, we are pleased with our results in this quarter stemming from solid underlying revenue growth with better than expected margin growth and an improvement in our client retention.
+Although we are disappointed with our overall new business bookings performance this quarter, we continue to believe in the underlying strength of our distribution model as well as our pipeline of market opportunities.

 In our Employer Services segment, revenues grew 4% on a reported and constant dollar basis for the quarter.
 Our same-store pays per control metric in the U.S. grew 2.3% in the second quarter.
 Average client funds balances grew 2% on a reported and constant dollar basis compared to a year ago.
 This growth was driven by net new business and increased wage levels compared to prior year's second quarter.

-Outside the U.S., we continue to see solid revenue growth and margin growth largely driven by the success of our multinational solutions which continue to perform well.
+Outside the U.S., we continue to see solid revenue growth and margin growth, largely driven by the success of our multinational solutions, which continue to perform well.
 Employer Services margin increased about 150 basis points in the quarter.
 This increase was driven by operational efficiencies and slower growth in our selling expenses following on from the difficult selling compare in the second quarter of fiscal year 2016.

-PEO revenues grew by 12% in the quarter with an average worksite employees growing 12% to 452,000.
-The PEO continued to experience slowing growth in benefit pass-through costs resulting from lower healthcare renewal premiums which outweighed growth from higher benefit plan participation from our worksite employees during the quarter.
+PEO revenues grew by 12% in the quarter, with the average worksite employees growing 12% to 452,000.
+The PEO continued to experience slowing growth in benefit pass-through costs resulting from lower healthcare renewal premiums, which outweighed growth from higher benefit plan participation from our worksite employees during the quarter.
 PEO margins continued to expand through operational efficiencies and slower growth in selling expenses, both of which helped drive approximately 120 basis points of margin expansion in the quarter.

 We anticipate we will return to a growth trajectory in new business bookings in the second half of fiscal year 2017.
-However, as a result of the second quarter decline, we're now forecasting fiscal year 2017 new business bookings to be about flat compared with our prior forecast of 4% to 6% growth.
+However, as a result of the second quarter decline, we are now forecasting fiscal year 2017 new business bookings to be about flat compared with our prior forecast of 4% to 6% growth.
 As a result of this change to our expectations, we have updated certain elements of our fiscal year 2017 forecast.

-As a result of our revised new business bookings guidance and slower growth in our PEO related pass-through revenues, we now anticipate total revenue growth of about 6% compared with our prior forecast of 7% to 8%.
-This revised outlook includes almost one percentage point of expected combined pressure from the sale of our CHSA and COBRA businesses which occurred towards the end of the second quarter and the impacts from foreign currency due to the strengthening of the dollar, U.S. dollar.
+As a result of our revised new business bookings guidance and slower growth in our PEO-related pass-through revenues, we now anticipate total revenue growth of about 6% compared with our prior forecast of 7% to 8%.
+This revised outlook includes almost one percentage point of expected combined pressure from the sale of our CHSA and COBRA businesses, which occurred towards the end of the second quarter, and the impacts from foreign currency due to the strengthening of the U.S. dollar.

-We've adjusted our revenue forecast for the Employer Services revenue growth to 3% to 4% compared with our prior forecast of 4% to 5% which included almost one percentage point of expected pressure from the sale of our CHSA and COBRA businesses.
+We have adjusted our revenue forecast for the Employer Services revenue growth to 3% to 4% compared with our prior forecast of 4% to 5%, which included almost one percentage point of expected pressure from the sale of our CHSA and COBRA businesses.
 Separately, as a result of the slower growth in our PEO pass-through related revenue, we now anticipate PEO revenue growth of 13% compared with our prior forecast of 14% to 16%.

-We continue to expect our consolidated adjusted EBIT margin expansion to be about 50 basis points which includes about 20 basis points of pressure from dual operations pertaining to our Service Alignment Initiative which was not part of our non-GAAP charges.
-On a segment level, as a result of our lower revenue growth forecast, we now anticipate margin expansion in Employer Services of 25 basis points to 50 basis points compared to our prior forecast of about 50 basis points.
+We continue to expect our consolidated adjusted EBIT margin expansion to be about 50 basis points, which includes about 20 basis points of pressure from dual operations pertaining to our Service Alignment Initiative, which was not part of our non-GAAP charges.
+On a segment level, as a result of our lower revenue growth forecast, we now anticipate margin expansion in Employer Services of 25 to 50 basis points compared to our prior forecast of about 50 basis points.

-For the PEO, we expect continued operating efficiencies and slower growth in our pass-through revenues as compared to fiscal year 2016 to help drive margin expansion on a full year basis.
+For the PEO, we expect continued operating efficiencies and slower growth in our pass-through revenues as compared to fiscal year 2016 to help drive margin expansion on a full-year basis.
 Accordingly, we now expect fiscal year 2017 PEO margin expansion to be at least 100 basis points compared to our previous forecast of about 75 basis points.

-We are also now expecting growth in client fund interest revenue to increase about $15 million compared to our prior forecast increase of $5 million to $10 million.
+We are also now expecting growth in client fund interest revenue to increase about $15 million compared to our prior forecasted increase of $5 million to $10 million.
 The total impact from the client funds Extended Investment Strategy is now expected to be up about $10 million compared to the prior forecast of $5 million.
-The details of this forecast can be found in the supplemental slides on our Investors Relation website.
+The details of this forecast can be found in the supplemental slides on our Investor Relations website.

-We continue to expect growth in the adjusted diluted earnings per share of 11% to 13% compared with the $3.26 in fiscal year 2016, aided by about 1 percentage point from tax benefits related to the stock-based compensation accounting change which is offset by about 1 percentage point of earnings impact from the disposition of our CHSA and COBRA businesses.
-Our forecast now contemplates a return of excess cash to shareholders via share repurchases of $1.2 billion to $1.4 billion, subject to market conditions during fiscal year 2017, compared to our prior forecast of $1 billion to $1.4 billion.
+We continue to expect growth in adjusted diluted earnings per share of 11% to 13% compared with the $3.26 in fiscal year 2016, aided by about one percentage point from tax benefits related to the stock-based compensation accounting change, which is offset by about one percentage point of earnings impact from the disposition of our CHSA and COBRA businesses.

+Our forecast now contemplates a return of excess cash to shareholders via share repurchases of $1.2 billion to $1.4 billion, subject to market conditions, during fiscal year 2017, compared to our prior forecast of $1 billion to $1.4 billion.
 This forecast includes any repurchases required to offset dilution related to employee benefit plans.

-We believe that the adjustments we have made to our fiscal year 2017 forecast reflect the impact of our planned investments particularly through the year-end process as we work to grow over our strong fiscal year 2016 new business bookings performance and execute against our strategic initiatives.
+We believe that the adjustments we have made to our fiscal year 2017 forecast reflect the impact of our planned investments, particularly through the year-end process, as we work to grow over our strong fiscal year 2016 new business bookings performance and execute against our strategic initiatives.

 So with that, I will turn it over to the operator to take your questions.